 The NatHERS Software Accreditation Protocol outlines in detail the requirements and processes for the accreditation of new software tools and new versions of previously accredited tools.

-If you are the owner of an energy rating tool and are interested in getting your software accredited, please contact the NatHERS National Administrator following review of the NatHERS Software Accreditation Protocol.
+If you are the owner of an energy rating tool and interested in getting your software accredited, please:

 To ensure calculations are accurate, representative of Australian conditions and are comparable across different types of housing, the Software Protocol requires all NatHERS accredited software tools to meet strict performance standards and requirements for variables including (but not limited to):

 - local climate and weather (including temperature, humidity, wind and sun)

 - thermal resistance and capacitance of building materials

 - window glazing values

 - occupancy patterns (including internal heat loads, typical occupancy times and occupancy behaviour)